ansible/ansible-lint/src/ansiblelint/rules/loop_var_prefix.md

 # loop-var-prefix

-This rule avoids conflicts with nested looping tasks by configuring a variable prefix with `loop_var`.
-Ansible sets `item` as the loop variable.
-You can use `loop_var` to specify a prefix for loop variables and ensure they are unique to each task.
+This rule avoids conflicts with nested looping tasks by enforcing an individual variable name in loops.
+Ansible defaults to `item` as the loop variable.
+You can use `loop_var` to rename it.
+Optionally require a prefix on the variable name.
+The prefix can be configured via the `<loop_var_prefix>` setting.

 This rule can produce the following messages:

-- `loop-var-prefix[missing]` - Replace any unsafe implicit `item` loop variable by adding `loop_var: <loop_var_prefix>...`.
+- `loop-var-prefix[missing]` - Replace any unsafe implicit `item` loop variable by adding `loop_var: <variable_name>...`.
-- `loop-var-prefix[wrong]` - Ensure loop variables start with
+- `loop-var-prefix[wrong]` - Ensure the loop variable starts with
   `<loop_var_prefix>`.

 This rule originates from the [Naming parameters section of Ansible Best